OSCRSJ — Orthopedic Surgery Case Reports & Series Journal

 1–3 days

-Suitable manuscripts are assigned to at least two independent reviewers with expertise in the relevant orthopedic subspecialty.
+Suitable manuscripts are assigned to at least two independent reviewers recruited from outside the OSCRSJ editorial board, with expertise in the relevant orthopedic subspecialty.

 3